 Top Shoplifting Lawyers Near You

-If you have been accused of shoplifting you can defend against the charge.
-A shoplifting defense attorney can review the surrounding events and determine whether the store owner, employee, or security guard had probable cause to suspect you, detain you, and conduct an investigation.
+If you have been accused of shoplifting you may be able to defend against theft charges.
+A shoplifting defense attorney can review the surrounding events and determine whether the store owner, employee or security guard had probable cause to suspect you, detain you and conduct an investigation.

-To lawfully detain a person the merchant must have probable cause, which is the reasonable belief that a crime has been committed or was about to be committed.
-Probable cause is a subjective standard, so some general rules have developed to guide merchants in establishing probable cause.
+To lawfully detain a person, the merchant must have probable cause, which is the reasonable belief that a crime has been committed or was about to be committed.
+Probable cause is a subjective standard, so some general rules have developed to guide retailers in establishing probable cause.

 - Observe the customer in proximity to the merchandise